-- MGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies. - Various Reserve inventories do not have current DMP / DWER licenses though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project. - The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results. - Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts. - Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
+- Various Reserve inventories do not have current DMP / DWER licenses though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project. - The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results. - Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts. - Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.

-Criteria JORC Code Explanation Commentar
+Criteria JORC Code Explanation Commental